Elections in Japan: Election of the Prime Minister

 Since 1947, the Prime Minister has been chosen in the "designation election of the prime minister" (内閣総理大臣指名選挙, Naikaku sōridaijin shimei senkyo) (ja) in the National Diet.
 It is held after a cabinet has submitted its resignation – the outgoing cabinet remains as caretaker cabinet until the Imperial inauguration ceremony of a new prime minister –; a cabinet must resign en masse under the constitution (Articles 69 and 70) 1. always on convocation of the first Diet after a general election of the House of Representatives, 2. if the post of prime minister has fallen vacant – that includes cases when the prime minister is permanently incapacitated, e.g. by illness, kidnapping or defection –, or 3. if a no-confidence vote in the House of Representatives is not answered by the dissolution of the chamber.
 Though both Houses of the Diet vote in two-round elections to select a prime minister, the House of Representatives has the decisive vote: If the two Houses vote for different candidates (as they did in 1948, 1989, 1998, 2007 and 2008), a procedure in the joint committee of both houses (両院協議会, Ryōin Kyōgikai) may reach a consensus; but eventually the candidate of the House of Representatives becomes that of the whole Diet and thereby prime minister-designate.
 The designated prime minister must still be ceremonially appointed by the Emperor in the Imperial Investiture (親任式, Shinnin-shiki) to enter office; but unlike some heads of state, the Emperor has no reserve power to appoint anyone other than the person elected by the Diet.

 In 2001, LDP president and Prime Minister Junichirō Koizumi instituted an advisory council to investigate the possibility of introducing direct popular election of the prime minister in a constitutional revision.

-Upcoming national elections
+Latest results

-2022 House of Councillors by-election
+October 2024 House of Representatives general and House of Councillors by-election

-On April 24, a by-election will be held in Ishikawa to the 2019–25 class of the House of Councillors.
-The seat had been vacated in December 2021 by Shūji Yamada (LDP) for his (unsuccessful) candidacy in the gubernatorial election in March.
-There are also two vacant House of Councillors seats in Kanagawa (one from each class), but they will be filled in a single, combined regular and by-election in Summer.
+In the wake of the fundraising party kickback scandal, the ruling coalition faced polls predicting a loss of its majority.
+But the opposition had not come up with a unified nomination strategy after most parties had changed leadership in 2024 and the Communist-non-Communist united front had ended: The main opposition CDP comprehensively cooperated with neither the left (JCP, Reiwa Shinsengumi) nor the centre-right (DPFP, Ishin), so a number of districts were contested by several competing opposition parties against the ruling camp (CDP-Ishin 115, CDP-JCP 142, CDP-DPFP 13), while others only saw LDP-JCP contests among the established parties.
+In the result, the LDP-Kōmeitō coalition, while losing its majority, maintained a plurality strong enough to continue as a minority government, with DPFP and Ishin willing to cooperate in legislation on a case-by-case basis.
+Among the far-left parties, ReiShin overtook the JCP, and two far-right parties, Sanseitō and the Conservative Party of Japan managed to enter the House of Representatives.